Ekrynox/CPU-GPU-Computing-for-NINA/README.md

-﻿# NINA++
+﻿# CPU\GPU Computing for NINA
-NINA++ is a [N.I.N.A.](https://github.com/isbeorn/nina) plugin that aims to move performance-hungry functions to a compiled C++ code.
+This is a [N.I.N.A.](https://github.com/isbeorn/nina) plugin that aims to move performance-hungry functions to a compiled C++ code.

 It works by injecting C# replacement functions that link to C++ code, with [Harmony](https://harmony.pardeike.net/).

-Almost all the source code of this plugin originates from N.I.N.A and Accord Framework.
+Several files of source code of this plugin originates from N.I.N.A and Accord Framework.
 I only copied it from C# to C++, did the few needed adjustements, and make the code to inject the new native functions inside N.I.N.A with Harmony.
+Now, this plugin also offer an GPU Implementation of some functions with OpenCL.

 Hence almost all files from this project remains under the licenses of their sources.
 A updated copy of the different licenses is available at the top of concerned files.